Protecting your interests

 - Speaking up for you

-Standard Life explains how it manages its with profits business in its Understanding With Profits Guides.
+Standard Life explains how it manages its With Profits business in its With Profits Guides.
 These are based on a more detailed document called the Principles and Practices of Financial Management (PPFM).
 The Committee checks that Standard Life is operating its business in the way described in the PPFM.

 - Making its views known